 Delft Holanda

 The training program in Delft is conducted entirely in English.
 The exchange is designed for up to two semesters.
-Delft is particularly notable for its outstanding academic teaching in quantum optics.
-Further, you will have the opportunity to write your Master's thesis in one of the Delft working groups.
-Internships or Master's theses are also possible to be conducted in one of the regional Dutch high-tech companies and in agreement with the Delft course supervisors.
+Here, you can have the opportunity to write your master's thesis in one of the Delft working groups.
+Internships or master's theses can also be conducted in one of the Dutch regional high-tech companies and in agreement with the Delft course supervisors.
 There are no additional tuition fees.

 Studying photonics at the University of Bordeaux, France